 To learn more about these and other LMF grantees, please see Projects.

-LMF has made grants in 12 different countries – 5 in Africa, 3 in Latin America, 2 in South Asia, and 2 in the Middle East/Europe.
-Multiple grants have been made in a number of these countries for a total of 27 grants.
+LMF has made grants in Africa, Latin America, South Asia, the Middle East/Europe and Washington, DC.
+Multiple grants have been made to a number of exceptional organizations and in a number of these countries.